 Special faculty members are: 1) those persons holding part-time academic appointments, or 2) persons holding full-time academic appointments, but who have specific, limited responsibilities for the duration of a specific project, or for a limited duration.
 Examples of special appointments are faculty members hired for one semester, who teach one course on a repeated basis, who engage in clinical supervision only without other responsibilities to the University, or who are engaged in a specific project conducted outside the University.
 In general, special faculty members' obligations to the University shall include one of the three obligations of the tenured/tenure track faculty, i.e. 1) teaching, 2) research and scholarship or 3) service to the university community.
 The titles held by special faculty members shall be determined according to the by-laws of the constituent faculty to which their appointment is made, subject to approval by the provost, and shall include a modifier to traditional ranks that reflects the nature of the appointment.
 Special faculty members shall not be entitled to vote on any matter coming before the University Faculty.
-The by-laws of the constituent faculty shall determine if they may vote on matters coming before the constituent faculty shall determine if they may vote on matters coming before the constituent faculty shall determined.
+The by-laws of the constituent faculty shall determine if they may vote on matters coming before the constituent faculties in which they are appointed.